 After you have accessed the cluster, you are directed to the console for your OpenShift Dedicated cluster.

-From the OpenShift web console, you can deploy one of the built-in service catalog apps and expose the app with a route.
+From the OpenShift Dedicated web console, you can deploy a test application from the Developer Catalog and expose it with a route.

-From OpenShift Cluster Manager (OCM), click Open console.
+From OpenShift Cluster Manager (OCM), navigate to the overview page for your cluster and select Open console.

-From the side navigation menu in the Administrator perspective, click Home → Projects and then click Create Project.
+In the Administrator perspective, select Home → Projects → Create Project.

-Enter a name for your project.
-Optional: Add a Display Name and Description.
-Click Create.
+Enter a name for your project and optionally add a Display Name and Description.

-Click +Add from the side navigation menu.
-From the Add pane menu bar, make sure that the Project is the one that you just created.
+Switch to the Developer perspective and select +Add.
+Make sure that the selected Project is the one that you just created.

-Click Node.js, and then click Create Application.
-After you select Node.js, the Create Source-to-Image Application pane opens.
+Click Node.js, and then click Create Application to open the Create Source-to-Image Application page.

 You might need to click Clear All Filters to display the Node.js option.